From bespoke homes to thoughtfully designed commercial spaces, our portfolio reflects our passion for creating places with purpose and heart.

 Overdale House

-Overdale House is a high-end extension to a Victorian home, designed through regular, open discussions to refine every detail.
+Overdale House is a high-quality extension to a Victorian home in the North West of England, shaped through regular, open dialogue with the clients to refine every detail.

-The project focuses on crafting a Douglas fir structure with care and precision, working closely with skilled local tradespeople.
+This residential project focuses on crafting a sustainable Douglas fir structure with care and precision, working closely with skilled local tradespeople as part of a collaborative architectural process.

-Now in the technical design stage, the extension blends contemporary design with the character of the original home, creating a functional and elegant space that feels connected to its surroundings.
+Now in the technical design stage, the extension brings together contemporary residential architecture and the character of the existing home - creating a functional, elegant space that feels connected to its natural surroundings.

 Project